1. Because good journalism needs resources

 9. Because it costs less than a cup of coffee a week

 50 kronor a month is all it costs.
 We also have some great introductory offers so you can try out Membership first at a reduced price.
-If you take advantage of just one of our partner discounts, you'll already have recouped the cost of several months' subscription.

 10. Bonus: Because it will give you insights into other countries too